Skip to content

 Percentage Rollout

-hash = MurmurHash32(flagKey + userId) % 100
+hash = MurmurHash32(flagKey + identifier) % 100

 if hash < percentage → enabled

-The same user always gets the same result for the same flag.
-If userId is absent, sessionId is used instead.
 100% rollout enables the flag for everyone; 0% disables it.

 Next Steps

-Released under the AGPL v3.0 License.
+Released under the BSL 1.1 License.